Jennifer Pahlka: Code for America

 My work: Helping 100+ local governments serve their communities better with tools and practices of the digital age.

 Check out this video with more details on some of Jennifer's work:

 This profile was prepared when Jennifer Pahlka was elected to the Ashoka Fellowship in 2012.

-Jen is anchoring a significant and timely culture shift in city governments that inspires them to be more open to innovators and innovations.
-Code for America’s partners are increasingly able to harness agile, open source technologies that add huge value and cut costs, but more importantly they are able to tap the power of the community to make cities work better.
-Jen’s entry point is a Fellows program that matches 3- to 5-person tech teams with cities that compete for the resource.
+Jen is anchoring a significant and timely culture shift in city governments that will inspire them to be less hostile to innovators and innovations and increasingly able to harness agile, open source technologies that add huge value and cut costs.
+Jen’s entry point is a Fellows program that matches 3 to 5 person tech teams with cities that compete for the resource.
 The teams pair up with their city governments for eleven months, during which time they assess needs and design low-cost tech solutions that can be shared with other cities facing similar challenges.
-With the Fellows program now in its second year, Jen and her team have begun other engagement strategies aimed at three important groups: (1) innovators inside city governments, (2) open source champions and coders across the country who want to organize their own efforts as “brigades,” and (3) start-up entrepreneurs who can provide enormous value using modern tech tools, out-competing the class of rent-seeking vendors who are bankrupting government.
+With the Fellows program now in its second year, Jen and her team have begun other engagement strategies aimed at three important groups: (i) innovators who work for city governments (ii) open source champions and coders across the country who want to organize their own efforts as “brigades” and (iii) start-up entrepreneurs who can introduce competition and out-compete current, clunky vendors who charge a premium and lack a driving aim to improve government.
 Taken together, these reinforcing strategies will reboot government and usher in a lasting culture change that brings better design and functionality the government-citizen interface.